Corpus Course for EAP Teachers

-Our corpus course is a 6-week completely online programme designed to help EAP teachers develop a greater practical understanding of how to use a range of corpus web tools with their students.
+Our Corpus Course for EAP Teachers is a 8-week completely online programme designed to help EAP teachers develop a greater practical understanding of how to use a range of corpus web tools with their students.

 - Who is it for?